Summer Conference Services

 The conference organizer (you) is responsible for sending housing information to individual participants and should coordinate closely with the Conference Services Office on the content and distribution of housing information.

 Receipt and confirmation of individual room reservations may be handled either by the conference organizer (you) or by the Conference Services Office.
 If participants are to be assigned by the conference group, assignments must be submitted to the Conference Services Office no later than three days prior to arrival.
-Reservations handled by DHFS are honored by date of receipt, and reservations are confirmed if received two weeks in advance of the conference.
+Reservations handled by UHD are honored by date of receipt, and reservations are confirmed if received two weeks in advance of the conference.

 We will try to accommodate reservations received after the deadline, but no space will be held beyond that date.
 Unless guaranteed, rooms are available for single occupancy on a space available basis only.